HaiderZaidiDev/Strumento/README.md

 ## Development Status
 Strumento is no longer being developed, the bot was originally inspired by 'Apollo'.
 Apollo is a Discord bot that has similar features to Strumento; however, at the time of creation Apollo was more so a screen-shot tool rather then a trading tool.
-In the last few months Artemis, the creator of Apollo has made an abundance of updates including making the bot more tradient-oriented rather then just a screenshot tool.
+In the last few months Artemis, the creator of Apollo has made an abundance of updates including making the bot more trading-oriented rather then just a screenshot tool.
 Therefore, development of Strumento is at a pause since there is no need for it anymore.
 I highly suggest checking out Apollo in action on the [r/GlobalOffensiveTrade](https://gotradediscord.xyz/) discord server.